Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Tianliang Yao, a Ph.D. student at the AIM group at the Department of Electronic Engineering, The Chinese University of Hong Kong, supervised by Prof. [Yixuan Yuan](http://www.ee.cuhk.edu.hk/~yxyuan/).
+I am Tianliang Yao, a year 1 Ph.D. student at the AIM group at the Department of Electronic Engineering, The Chinese University of Hong Kong, supervised by Prof. [Yixuan Yuan](http://www.ee.cuhk.edu.hk/~yxyuan/).
 I received my B.Eng degree from the Department of Control Science and Engineering, [College of Electronics and Information Engineering](https://see.tongji.edu.cn/) at [Tongji University](https://www.tongji.edu.cn/), guided by Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm).

 # 🔥 News